Braisimon21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that sets the mode of the file hello the same as olleh’s mode, chmod --reference=olleh hello a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed, chmod a+X * a script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 dir_holberton
+Regular files should not be changed, chmod a+X * a script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 dir_holberton a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory, chown vicent:staff *